flaxsearch/flaxcode/src/docs/hacking.rst

 for the internal fields.

-For tidiness, and to avoid a potential cause of confusing error messages, it would be nice to separate out internal fieldnames from external fieldnames.
+For tidiness, and to avoid a potential cause of confusing error messages, it would be nice to separate out internal field names from external field names.
 This would mean that, even if a filter emitted an "mtime" field, the value would be indexed differently from the internal "mtime" field.
 This could be achieved by e.g. indexing the internal fields with a special prefix to distinguish them.